 Dr. Stiff is vice president, health care strategies for UnitedHealthcare, providing clinical consultation and supporting national account customers for advancing the affordability of each client's health care benefits through consultative deployment of UnitedHealth Group's full range of capabilities, as well as participating in the early development and program implementation phases for new business.

-Audrey Thomas, Organized Audrey
+Audrey Thomas, CSP, Organized Audrey

 Audrey Thomas is owner of Organized Audrey and LeanOffices.com.
 As a national speaker, she is passionate about transferring skills to others so they can learn how to become better organized and make life-lasting improvements.
 She is a recognized expert in the organization field having been nominated for the prestigious Founders' Award of the National Association of Professional Organizers.
 Audrey has authored several books, including "50 Ways to Leave Your Clutter," and "Getting Organized with Microsoft Outlook."